ibexa/documentation-developer/docs/templating/layout/customize_storefront_layout.md

 export default class StorefrontMinicart extends Minicart {}
 ```

-The example below shows how to add a clear button support to the maincart:
+The example below shows how to add a "Clear" button support to the maincart:

 ```js
 import Maincart from '@ibexa-cart/src/bundle/Resources/public/js/component/maincart';